mui/mui-x/docs/data/migration/migration-data-grid-v7/migration-data-grid-v7.md

 - The `apiRef.current.resize()` method was removed.
 - The `<GridOverlays />` component is not exported anymore.
-- `dataRowIdToIdLookup` selector is removed.
-Use `dataRowIdToModelLookup` selector in combination with `getRowId()` API method instead.
+- `gridRowsDataRowIdToIdLookupSelector` was removed.
+Use `gridRowsLookupSelector` in combination with `getRowId()` API method instead.

   ```tsx
   // Before